The elaborately ornate Italian Chapel at Scapa Flow, Orkney, created by prisoners of war

 £795 per person for March & October, £830 per person for April, May, June & September, £850 per person for July & August.

-Prices are based on 2 people sharing a room for this 6 night holiday and include ferry crossings from Scrabster to Orkney, from Orkney to Shetland and from Lerwick to Aberdeen.
-Outer two berth cabins included on the Orkney to Shetland and Shetland to Aberdeen crossings, with breakfast on board.
-We also include the "Seabirds & Seals" boat trip on Shetland, as well as an Historic Scotland Explorer Pass covering entrance to their managed sites on Orkney, including Skara Brae and Maes Howe.
+Prices are based on 2 people sharing a room for this 6 night holiday and includes breakfast in both hotels, ferry crossings from Scrabster to Orkney, from Orkney to Shetland and from Lerwick to Aberdeen.
+Outer two berth cabins included on the Orkney to Shetland and Shetland to Aberdeen crossings.
+We also include the "Seabirds & Seals" boat trip on Shetland, as well as a Historic Scotland Explorer Pass covering entrance to their managed sites on Orkney, including Skara Brae and Maes Howe.

 We can also offer this holiday as a fly-drive, based on direct flights from Glasgow or Edinburgh with car hire included on each island group, as well as a flight between Orkney & Shetland.
 This 6 night holiday costs £890 per person for March & October, £940 per person in April, May, June & September, £960 for July & August.